moeez-tariq/racingGameUnity/README.md

 ## How to Play
 - Clone or download the repository.
 - Open the project in Unity.
-- Navigate to the scene containing the racing game.
+- Navigate to the scene containing the racing game (Assets>Scenes>TerrainExample).
 - Press play to start the game.
 - Use the arrow keys to control the car.
 - Enjoy the race!